|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 Little, in fact, is known about the history, nature or functions of the Athena Nike cult.
 There are very few references to it in ancient literature, inscriptions and art, but even this slim body of evidence provides subjects for several debates among scholars.
 How old was the cult?
 How, when and where did it start, and when was it introduced to the Acropolis?
 What were its ceremonies and rituals and its significance to Athenian life and religion, particularly the Panathenaic festival?

 Once again, the only surviving primary literary source concerning the temple is the second century AD travel writer, Pausanias, and even he did not claim to have actually looked inside the temple or to have seen the statue.
-In his description of the way up to the Acropolis he merely states, "On the right of the gateway is a temple of Wingless Victory", before going on to relate the legend of Aegeus' suicide (see below).
+In his description of the way up to the Acropolis he merely states, "On the right of the gateway is a temple of Wingless Victory", before going on to relate the legend of Aegeus' suicide (see above).
 It is not until Book III of his Description of Greece that he mentions the statue while comparing it to another cult figure in Sparta:

 "Near is a temple of Hipposthenes ...
 Opposite this temple is an old image of Enyalius [Ares] in fetters.
 The idea the Lacedaemonians express by this image is the same as the Athenians express by their Wingless Victory; the former think that Enyalius will never run away from them, being bound in the fetters, while the Athenians think that Victory, having no wings, will always remain where she is.